Product Rule, Chain Rule & Inverse Functions

 In fraction form:

 To differentiate a function inside another function, multiply the derivative of the outer function (evaluated at the inner function) by the derivative of the inner function.
-It’s like a chain of gears — each rate multiplies the next.
+Intuitively, this corresponds to a chain of gears — each rate multiplies the next.

 \[\boxed{\frac{dy}{dx} = \frac{dy}{du} \cdot \frac{du}{dx}}\]

-Think of it like a chain of gears: a tiny turn in \(x\) causes a turn in \(u\), which causes a turn in \(y\).
-The total effect multiplies.
+Intuitively, a small change in \(x\) induces a change in \(u\), which in turn induces a change in \(y\).
+The total effect is multiplicative.

 Explore the chain rule — see how the inner function shapes the derivative: